skybert/skybert-net/src/webdesign/email-validation.md

 ```

 HTML5 compatible browsers, like [Mozilla Firefox](http://firefox.com)
-and [Google Chrome](http://chrome.google.com) will aid the user to
+and [Google Chrome](http://chrome.google.com) will aid the user in
-enter a valid address:
+entering a valid address:

 <img
   class="centered"